MaSch882/advent_of_code/README.md

 2023: I attempted all puzzles in F# to learn the language, but it wasn't my thing.

 2024: I tackle all puzzles in Python and try TDD.

+# Lessons Learned
+- Day 3: Broke the TDD-cycle and tried to implement a regex directly.
+Bad idea! :)